High Hopes (EP)

-High Hopes is the third EP by Australian metalcore band the Amity Affliction.
+High Hopes is the third EP by Australian post-hardcore band the Amity Affliction.
 The first pressing came in a CD/DVD package with subsequent pressings lacking the DVD.
 It marks a shift in the band's sound, with the addition of keyboard and samples, as well as acoustic sections.
 On 23 October 2014 the band released the last 500 copies of the EP on their webstore.

 Track listing

 Personnel

 Credits adapted from the liner notes of High Hopes.